ACharbonneau/creepy-barnacle/README.md

 Then manually run both STRUCTURE and SmartPCA, using the scripts provided.
 These are independent, and can be run in parallel:

-> cd STRUCTURE
+> cd ../STRUCTURE

 > sh ../scripts/2_STRUCTURE_submit.sh

 > cd ../smartPCA

-> qsub ../scripts/SmartPCA.qsub -N SmartPCA
+> qsub ../scripts/2_SmartPCA.qsub -N SmartPCA

 Once these have finished, manually begin the plotting prep and functions: